Scaffolded Management Brief Assignment

 - Performance measurement: How do agencies know if they’re succeeding?

-- Connect to Kettl Chapters 11 and 13: Use decision-making framework to analyze challenges (cite specific processes)
+- Connect to Kettl Chapter 11: Use decision-making framework to analyze challenges (cite specific processes)

 Preliminary Solutions (300-400 words)